Document Guide — Police Clearance

 Philippines

-Authentication route Route B — Notary-Verified Workflow Same route type as Singapore and New Zealand, where requested by the receiving authority Notary public May be requested Legal basis Embassy, DFA, PSA, and Bureau of Immigration submissions may request notarized translations Validity period Within 6 months of issuance may be requested
+Authentication route Route B — Notary-Verified Workflow Same route type as Singapore and New Zealand, where requested by the receiving authority Notary public May be requested Legal basis Embassy, PSA, and Bureau of Immigration submissions may request notarized translations Validity expectation Validity expectations vary by receiving authority, visa category, filing type, and the authority's current written instructions.

 Common use cases International marriage (supplementary document for CENOMAR) · Adoption · 13-series visa (permanent resident equivalent) · Bureau of Immigration long-term residency · Citizenship application · Medical professional licensure